bertiewooster/bertiewooster.github.io/index.md

-Scientific software developer in Washington, D.C. area.
+Scientific software developer in the Washington, D.C. area.

 # Portfolio of my projects